edgelesssys/docs.edgeless.systems/edgelessdb/getting-started/concepts.md

 ## Remote attestation
 Remote attestation cryptographically proves that the EdgelessDB instance
+* has a certain version or hash,
-* runs in a secure enclave on legit hardware
+* runs in a secure enclave on legit hardware,
 * and has been initialized with a specific manifest.

 The *attestation report* (or *quote*) binds these facts to EdgelessDB's TLS certificate.